rnabioco/practical-data-analysis/README.md

 ### Dates and Times

-The course (2 credit hours) consists of seven 2 hour classes held Mon, Wed and Fri from Nov 29 through Dec 15 in the Health Sciences Library Teaching Lab 2 from 1:00-3:00 pm.
+The course (2 credit hours) consists of 13 2 hour classes held Mon through Fri from Nov 28 through Dec 14 in P28-1202 (P28-2301 on Dec 6, 7, and 12) from 1:00-3:00 pm.
+Building P28 is Education 2 North.

 We have dedicated office hours on Thurs from 2:30-4pm in RC1 South 9th floor in the main office (behind the glass walls).
 Come with questions,